 - Can I meet with the Board of Pardons and Paroles?

 - When will the mediation take place?

 - How long before a mediator is assigned to the case?

-- Does the offender have to agree to mediation?
+- Does the inmate have to agree to mediation?

-- Is it permissible to write or visit the offender prior to the mediation?
+- Is it permissible to write or visit the inmate prior to the mediation?